DEMAND

 AIRLINES:

-NOT WALL STREET
+INVEST IN PEOPLE, NOT WALL STREET

 We call on the airlines to invest in the people on planes and all the workers who make them fly.
 It’s no time to start sending cash to Wall Street when the airlines can’t yet meet public demand or manage effectively through operational challenges.
 Many airline workers have had contract negotiations on hold for years - delaying raises and improving working conditions needed to keep skilled workers on the job and attract new applicants to fill staffing gaps.
 Add your name to tell airline CEOs to take the pledge now: